apicalshark/quantum-launcher/docs/CODEBASE.md

 and fatal ones are returned.

 ## 2) IO

 Try to make as much of the code dealing with filesystem or network, async, when possible.
-This rule can occasionally be broken but it's recommended to follow this.
+This rule can occasionally be broken, but it's recommended to follow this.

 Use `tokio::fs` for filesystem operations,